Hendrix-CS/csci322/index.md

   to plan to complete the first nine projects assigned.
 I have also provided some sample selections of projects and due dates below.

-- **The due date for each project you will complete**.
-These can also be adjusted (see below), but you must commit to specific due dates at the beginning of the semester.
-You may choose to simply use one of my suggested schedules of due dates, but I encourage you to think carefully about any commitments you have (plays, travel for sports, exams in other classes) and how you might wish to adjust your due dates as a result.
+- **The specific due date and time for each project you will complete**.
+You must commit to specific due dates at the beginning of the semester.
+You may choose to simply use one of my suggested schedules of deadlines, but I encourage you to think carefully about any commitments you have (plays, travel for sports, exams in other classes) and how you might wish to adjust your due dates as a result.

 - **A work plan**.
 Success in this class requires consistent, sustained effort; for an A, you should expect to spend about 7 hours